cheferrari/k8s-env-setting-up/README.md

 # k8s-env-setting-up
-k8s-env-setting-up is a shell script to initialize the kubernetes's machine environment
+k8s-env-setting-up is a shell script to initialize the kubernetes's machine environment.
+This script is suitable for centos7.